Most-read topics:

 HOW L’ORÉAL PARIS AND RTL MADE STREET HARASSMENT HARD TO IGNORE

 24. 2.
 2026 Context Sexual harassment in public spaces is one of the most common forms of gender-based violence in the world.
 Two figures frame the issue: 80% of women have experienced street harassment, but 85% of people say they lack training on how to intervene.
-Ad Alliance and L’Oréal created a campaign to respond to this problem… Continue reading HOW L’ORÉAL PARIS AND RTL MADE STREET HARASSMENT HARD TO IGNORE
+Ad Alliance and L’Oréal created a campaign to respond to this problem with a practical idea: show what intervention looks like in a situation viewers recognise, then point them to an online training called “Stand Up”.
+A program against street harassment that L’Oréal Paris and Right To Be launched in 2020.

 HOW AD ALLIANCE USED VIRTUAL SET GRAPHICS TO RESKIN THE LET’S DANCE STAGE FOR UNIVERSAL PICTURES